HOLISTIC HEALTH

 The Three Doshas

-According to Ayurveda, these elements combine in various proportions to form the three doshas—Vata, Pitta, and Kapha—which are the primary energies governing physiological and psychological functions in the body.
-The balance of these doshas is crucial for maintaining health, and imbalances can lead to disease.
+According to Ayurveda, these Elements combine in various proportions to form the Three Doshas—Vata, Pitta, and Kapha—which are the primary energies governing Physiological and Psychological Functions in the body.
+The Balance of these Doshas is crucial for Maintaining Health, Imbalances can lead to Disease.

 · Vata: (Akash: ether +Vayu: air).